ScriptCode best practices

 Logging

-• Do not duplicate platform logs - if some parameters are automatically generated by the platform do not log them again in the script
+• Do not duplicate platform logs - if any parameters are automatically generated by the platform, do not log them again in the script

 Learn more: Logging in ScriptCode